AckerlyXu/heima/articles/automation/automation-troubleshooting-automation-errors.md

 ## Authentication errors when working with Azure Automation runbooks
 ### Scenario: Sign in to Azure Account failed
 **Error:**
-You receive the error "Unknown_user_type: Unknown User Type" when working with the Add-AzureAccount or Login-AzureRmAccount cmdlets.
+You receive the error "Unknown_user_type: Unknown User Type" when working with the Add-AzureAccount or Connect-AzureRmAccount cmdlets.

 **Reason for the error:**
 This error occurs if the credential asset name is not valid or if the username and password that you used to set up the Automation credential asset are not valid.